Is increased traffic through this Lacey neighborhood a sign of things to come?

 “If the roads department or police department could provide a little more relief, or more signage, it would be greatly appreciated,” he told the council that night.

 The city’s historic neighborhood can be found along Bowker, Lacey and Ulery streets, as well as Seventh Avenue.
-What makes it historical?
-Older homes on much larger lots, which gives it a rural feel in the heart of the city.
-The neighborhood also happens to be home to the Lacey Museum.
+The neighborhood contains older homes on much larger lots, which gives it a rural feel in the heart of the city.
+The neighborhood also is home to the Lacey Museum.

-And those streets are long and uninterrupted, which might entice someone to drive fast, but they also are narrow and don’t have sidewalks, Panesko told the council.
+The streets are long and uninterrupted, which makes it easy for motorists to drive fast, but they also are narrow and don’t have sidewalks, Panesko told the council.
 Ulery Street also has a “no through traffic” sign that Panesko would like to see the city enforce.

+He also said that he does not expect the eventual construction to delay traffic like the PSE project did.

-Mayor Ryder also responded to Panesko by email about the increased traffic in the neighborhood.
-He, too, shares some of Panesko’s concerns about “this normally quiet area of Lacey.”
+Ryder said he shares some of Panesko’s concerns about “this normally quiet area of Lacey.”

 In his reply email, Panesko blasted the mayor’s response, saying he was “unimpressed.”